asefahmed500/collabslidesyncai-World-Hackathon/README.md

 #### 1. Authentication & Account Management
 *   **Authentication (Sign Up, Login, Social Login):**
-    *   Firebase Authentication handles the core auth process (email/password, Google).
+    *   Firebase Authentication handles the core auth process (email/password, Google, GitHub).
     *   Next.js Server Actions (`src/app/(auth)/actions.ts`) interface with Firebase Auth SDK.
     *   Upon successful Firebase authentication:
-        *   A user profile is created or retrieved in **MongoDB** via `mongoUserService.ts`.
-This profile stores user details like name, team associations, roles (within their team), and the `isAppAdmin` flag (defaulting to `false` for new users, making them standard platform users).
+        *   A user profile is created or retrieved in **MongoDB** via `mongoUserService.ts` (called by `getOrCreateAppUserFromMongoDB` server action).
+This profile stores user details like name, team associations, roles (within their team), and the `isAppAdmin` flag (defaulting to `false`).
-        *   During email/password signup, a new team is also created in MongoDB for the user, and they are set as the owner of that team.
+        *   During email/password signup, a new team is also created in MongoDB for the user via `createTeamInMongoDB`, and they are set as the owner of that team.
     *   The `useAuth` hook (`src/hooks/useAuth.tsx`) provides client-side access to the current user's Firebase Auth state and their MongoDB profile.
+It includes a `refreshCurrentUser` function to sync client-side state with backend updates.
 *   **Password Management (Forgot/Reset, Change):**
     *   Server Actions call Firebase Auth functions for sending reset emails or updating passwords.
     *   Password changes require re-authentication for security.